-In 2022, TVA completed a Phase I cultural resources survey of the APE not previously surveyed in 2015 to identify any historic properties that may be impacted by the undertaking (Dadiego et al. 2015; De Gregory et al. 2022).
-The investigation included an archaeological survey within the project footprint and a survey for historic above ground (architectural) resources within areas in which the project would be visible within a half-mile radius of the proposed transmission lines and substation listed above.
+In 2022, TVA completed a Phase I cultural resources survey of the APE not surveyed in 2015 to identify any historic properties that may be impacted by the undertaking (Dadiego et al. 2015; De Gregory et al. 2022).
+The investigation included an archaeological survey within the project footprint and a survey for historic above ground (architectural) resources within areas in which the proposed project would be visible within a half-mile radius.